 Figure 8.
 Schematic overview of 235U neutron induced fission.

 however, any isotope can be fissioned at large enough incident energies.
 The fissioned isotope separates into two or occasionally three nuclei [16].
 Fissionable isotopes like 238U, 240Pu, 242Pu have a significant fission barrier and are incapable of sustaining a nuclear chain reaction.
-Fissile isotopes like 235U and 239Pu are capable of sustaining a nuclear chain reaction and have cross-sections with similar characteristics to the radiative capture cross-section shown in Figure 7.
+Fissile isotopes like 235U and 239Pu are capable of sustaining a nuclear chain reaction and have cross sections with similar characteristics to the radiative capture cross section shown in Figure 7.

 The unstable compound nucleus can be modeled at high excitation energies, well above the fission barrier, as an incompressible liquid drop [39,41].
 The deformation of the nucleus causes increased surface energies, which are balanced with the Coulomb force (charge repulsion), the strong nuclear force, and shell pairing effects.
 The per- turbation creates an increase to the surface energy and decrease of the Coulomb re- pulsion because the charge is spread out [42].
 During the fission process, the evolving compound nucleus can emit pre-fission neutrons, known as multi-chance fission [42].
 First-chance fission is the emission of no neutrons, second-chance fission is the emis- sion of one neutron, and so on.
 Multi-chance fission is of particular importance to the mass chains observed in the fission product distribution.